About the Retreat

 On the second day of the Nyung Nay, we take the 8 Mahayana Precepts as above, with the additional vows of not eating, drinking or speaking until after sunrise the next day.
 Three sessions of the sadhana are practiced on this day.
 Although we vow to keep silence, we continue to recite the prayers and mantras of the sadhana.
 If communication between participants is necessary, it must be done through writing notes.

 The second day is the most difficult part of the retreat.
 We experience hunger, thirst, tiredness and pain from doing prostrations.
 Some people feel ill from the fasting.
 However, if we understand the purpose of the practice, we will not mind the discomfort.

 By experiencing hardships in our Dharma practice, we are able to purify a great deal of our negative karma accumulated over countless previous lives.
 We can also build up positive habits and states of mind to counteract the negative ones.

 The Buddha advised the “middle way” — not too soft, not too tough.
 During Nyung Nays we do experience discomfort, but it is bearable and not too tough.
 By experiencing this discomfort, we have a better understanding of the suffering experienced by animals, hungry ghosts, and some humans, and thus develop greater compassion for sentient beings, and greater renunciation of samsara — How Amazing!

-We hope to see you online for this incredible opportunity to purify and generate merit!
+We hope to see you online or in-person at the centre for this incredible opportunity to purify and generate merit!

 Benefits of the practice